-Exide believes that this Final RRP is robust and fully responsive to all AQMD input and feedback provided thus far during this process.
+Exide believes that this Revised Final RRP is robust and fully responsive to all AQMD input and feedback provided thus far during this process.

-This Final RRP presents updated risk information based on the results of the above-referenced post-isolation-door stack testing (both Exide's and AQMD's testing) along with the additional emission and risk reduction measures that Exide proposes to install.
-This Final RRP sets forth implementation schedules for the proposed measures and provides an assessment of the expected emission and risk levels following completion of all proposed projects.
+This Revised Final RRP presents updated risk information based on the results of the above-referenced post-isolation-door stack testing (both Exide's and AQMD's testing) along with the additional emission and risk reduction measures that Exide proposes to install.
+This Revised Final RRP sets forth implementation schedules for the proposed measures and provides an assessment of the expected emission and risk levels following completion of all proposed projects.

 In summary, Exide is committed to install further control equipment for both metals and organic compound emissions even though the data demonstrate that the measure already completed is sufficient to comply with Rule 1402's requirements.
-These additional measures are expected to be installed within approximately nine months of this Final RRP submittal, which is less than 1/4 of the time allowed under Rule 1402.
+These additional measures are expected to be installed within approximately nine months of this Revised Final RRP submittal, which is less than 1/4 of the time allowed under Rule 1402.

-The measures proposed for installation under this Final RRP are as follows:
+The measures proposed for installation under this Revised Final RRP are as follows:

-A new venturi and tray type wet scrubbing system will be installed to serve the main air pollution control system (APCS) function for the blast furnace, removing this load from the existing Neptune scrubbing APCS system.
+A new venturi and tray type wet scrubbing system will be installed to serve the main air pollution control system (APCS) function for the Blast Furnace, removing this load from the existing Neptune scrubbing APCS system.
 The existing Neptune scrubber will continue in service for the reverberatory furnace.
 Installation of this second wet scrubbing system will allow the primary process draft to each furnace to be managed independently to reduce emissions and maintain appropriate pressure in both furnaces pursuant to amended Rule 1420.1.
 This modification will also reduce emissions of metal and organic constituents as limited in amended Rule 1420.1.

-Ventilation hoods now connected to the Hard Lead Ventilation System serving the charging area at the top of the blast furnace will be redirected to the inlet side of an enhanced afterburner so that those gases will be directed through the main APCS train serving the blast furnace, including the afterburner and subsequent new wet scrubber.
+Ventilation hoods now connected to the Hard Lead Ventilation System serving the charging area at the top of the blast furnace will be redirected to a new cartridge collector and Regenerative Thermal Oxidizer (RTO) before being directed through the main APCS train serving the Blast Furnace, including a new wet scrubber.

-A new enclosure within the overall blast furnace partial enclosure will be installed around the furnace charge area so as to serve as a further hood to enhance capture of gases escaping the charge isolation door by the hoods at the top of this enclosure.
-The current partial enclosure in which the blast furnace resides will be enhanced with sealed siding and close-fitting doors
+A new enclosure within the overall Blast Furnace partial enclosure will be installed around the furnace charge area so as to serve as a further hood to enhance capture of gases escaping the charge isolation door by the hoods at the top of this enclosure.
+The current partial enclosure in which the Blast Furnace resides will be enhanced with sealed siding and close-fitting doors